Lucew/approximate_hankel/README.md

 Using the code provided in this package we achieved the following speedups:

 ![Speed Factors](images/speed_factors.png)
-**Figure 2**: Speed factors comparing the improved versions with different baselines.

 ## Acknowledgement
 Projects like this are never the sole outcome of a single research paper.